 Sometimes referred to as “backward planning” or “backward design” (or sometimes even: “…that’s what that’s called?”) the two key ideas of Understanding by Design (UbD) are contained in the title:

-- Focus on teaching and assessing for understanding and learning transfer
+- Teaching and assessing to ensure understanding and knowledge transfer

 - Design curriculum “backward” from those ends.

-I am currently completing an edX certification course in Instructional Design Models.
-For one of my projects, I was tasked with creating a UbD template for the following training scenario:
+I am currently completing a project creating a UbD template for the following training scenario: